danieldkim/active-columns/README.md

 or like so:

     var Users1 = get_column_family("ActiveColumnsTest", "Users1");
-    Users1.add_callback("after_save_row", function(event_listeners, previous_version) {
+    Users1.add_callback("after_save_row", function(previous_version, finished) {
       sys.puts("after_save_row for Users1 called!");
+      finished();
     });

 ### Note on callback recursion

-Callbacks are currently not recursive. i.e, if you have callbacks defined at the column level, they will not be executed when you new\_object/save/find/destroy at the super column or row level.
+Column family callbacks are currently not recursive. i.e, if you have callbacks defined at the column level, they will not be executed when you new\_object/save/find/destroy at the super column or row level.
 If you want that to happen you should implement a callback at the higher level that implements some sort of iteration over the callbacks at the lower levels.
 Active Columns may handle this for you one day, but it's not a high priority.

 ### Events